 The abandoned Bay Coast Railroad runs through the eastern portion of the Town and previously served as a freight carrier connecting Hampton Roads with the Delmarva Peninsula.
 The abandoned railroad is the future site for the Eastern Shore Rail-to-Trail that will run from the Town of Cape Charles north to the Town of Hallwood.
 The railroad right-of-way is maintained by the Town of Onley Public Works.
 An old freight station is located on the right-of-way, which is currently leased by the Town of Onley until the year 2034.
-The station is undergoing renovation by a civic organization, the Society of Preservation of the Onley Train Station (Town of Onley Comprehensive Plan, 2017).
+The station has been renovated by a civic organization, the Society of Preservation of the Onley Train Station (Town of Onley Comprehensive Plan, 2017; Personal Communications, Deborah Bliss, Planning Commission Chair, October 24, 2022).